Mjz86/c_colon/README.md

 - are expected to be called only implicitly by compiled code, and are likely to be implemented in c/c++.

 ---
+ module dependancy resolutions:
+  each file , has many kind of cached compiler outputs relevant to it in the build directory.

+  0. import modules :
+    lists all the modules imported from this file.

+  1. export modules:
+    lists all the modules exported from this file.

+  2. import identifiers:
+  lists all the identifiers and a refrence to their relevant AST/IR code exported from this file.

+  3. export identifiers:
+  lists all the identifiers and a refrence to their relevant AST/IR code  imported from this file.

+ 4. identifier contents(AST & JIT-IR &  IR & binary) :
+ lists all the identifiers and their relevant AST/IR/asm code, also , each of the identifiers lists who their dependancies.

+  5. import library:
+  lists all the dependancies from the web C colon repository.
+  6. export library:
+  lists all the dependancies that will be build for  the web C colon repository.

+  - type and function identifier categories:

+    0. non templated:
+    these are straightforward to make a graph of.

+    1. full template specilization: these are similar to that of a non template in the graph contributions.

+    2. partial template specilizations: these are similar to that of an overload set.

+    3.  template overload set ( set of templates and non templates with this name): because templates in c++  and similarly C colon are turning complete  , we cannot determine if the template graphes will end their cycles or not , so , for the resolution of this , we first need to resolve all the dependancies by execution of the constexpr IR-JIT code, the IR code will build the graph during its execution, if the step count doesn't exceed,  then we have the  the graph in all templates being specialized,  and so being usable. while non specialized  templates are hard to parrarelize ,  the non dependent parts of the global graph can still run their template resolutions in parallel.

+  dependency graph building:
+   for each part of the system,  we have a node in a dependancy graph , we start from parts where theres  no dependancy and propagate to the nodes where the dependancies are resolved, each time a template's full non template/specialized dependancies are resolved,  it  tries to resolve the rest via constexpr execution, this is repeated till we either reach max evaluation step or we resolve all identifiers to move to the next step.

+---

 compatibility